M66B/FairEmail/FAQ.md

 * Better design: please let me know what you have in mind [in this forum](https://forum.xda-developers.com/android/apps-games/source-email-t3824168).
 * Hide archived messages: hiding archived messages which exists in other folders too would have a performance impact.
 * Save all attachments: there is no [Storage Access Framework](https://developer.android.com/guide/topics/providers/document-provider) API to selected multiple files to save.
-* IMAP keywords: IMAP flags are not widely supported, so not many people would benefit from this feature.
 * Show single messages: listing single messages just clutters the list without much benefit, so this will not be added.

 Since FairEmail is meant to be privacy friendly, the following will not be added: